 Lori Dalton is an enthusiastic tour leader, personal life coach and gifted speaker.
 She uses her excellent people skills to ensure that everyone is enjoying, learning and growing while on tour with her.
 Her joie de vivre makes every journey with her fun-filled and stress free.More > UPCOMING TOURS >

 Maggie is a former member of the Ontario College of Art and Design University’s Board of Governors, and she also served as President of its Alumni Association.
-A contemporary artist and instructor, Maggie is represented in Toronto by the Elaine Fleck Gallery.More > NO UPCOMING TOURS AT THIS TIME.
+A contemporary artist and instructor, Maggie is represented in Toronto by the Elaine Fleck Gallery.More > UPCOMING TOURS >

 Manoj Abraham heads up the logistics team in our Delhi office.
 Whether designing tours with a painstaking attention to detail or leading our travellers across Asia, Manny draws on his exceptional network of contacts to create intimate and enriching experiences.More > UPCOMING TOURS >

 Marion Tripp is a performance-driven event program and client support professional with a solid reputation and passion for consistently executing and delivering fun and compelling ‘customer experiences’.
 With outcomes and solutions at the forefront, she is known for her integrity and her exceptional interpersonal and leadership abilities with a single focus on delivering “gold standard” outcomes that meet or exceed client expectations!More > UPCOMING TOURS >

 Mark Cwik is education manager and a longtime seminar leader for Classical Pursuits.
 Mark currently lives in London, England, where he leads seminars with the London Literary Salon.More > NO UPCOMING TOURS AT THIS TIME.